PeterEB/coap-shepherd/README.md

 #### 2. CoapNode APIs

-CoapNode is the class for cserver to create software endpoints of remote devices at server-side.
+CoapNode is the class to create software endpoints of the remote Client Devices at server-side.
 In this document, **cnode** denotes an instance of CoapNode class.
 You can invoke methods on a `cnode` to operate the remote device.

 * [cnode.read()](#API_read)
 * [cnode.discover()](#API_discover)